saddamarbaa/HTML5/README.md

-# I made this repository to share my Html5 code and all the Small projects while learning Html
+# I made this repository to share  Html5 and CSS Tasks code